 Are you wanting more emotional intimacy in your marriage?
-Perhaps you are at a point where actually there’s no intimacy whatsoever, you’re more like flatmates, no deep emotional connection.
+Perhaps you are at a point where there’s no intimacy whatsoever, you’re more like flatmates, with no deep emotional connection.

 If you focus on all that your partner is not doing or being, then that’s going to grow.
 And that’s certainly not going to bring intimacy into your marriage.
-The work of Byron Katie, she talks about there’s three types of business.
-There’s yours, there’s other peoples, and there’s God’s business and universe business.
+In the work of Byron Katie, she talks about there are three types of business.
+There’s yours, there are other peoples, and there’s God’s business and universe business.
 The only one we’ve got any control over is ourselves.

 You cannot change people, it’s about getting to a place of acceptance and not having an expectation, doing your own work, trusting yourself, and then allowing what will be will be.
 If you’ve got baggage and you’ll know you’ve got baggage.
 Your partner may say something to you or act a certain way and your reaction is so over the top for what’s presenting, that’s a real indicator that there’s a bit of a backlog, baggage.

-No 4 Prioritizing quality time You have three little kids under five years old, your partner works long hours so how do you prioritize quality time?
+You have three little kids under five years old, and your partner works long hours so how do you prioritize quality time?
 It’s crucial to feel emotional intimacy so putting in the time and energy to do this is so important.
 Put it in the diary, create that space.

 We’re talking about connecting on an energetic level.
 Because when you connect on an emotional, intimate level, you feel closer and more connected.

 In an empowered marriage and you are feeling deeply connected, you will set the intention, you will look at each other, the eyes to the soul and you will feel each other and you’ll feel each other’s energy and you may breathe with each other, and there is an intimate connection happening where you’re energetically connected.
-You’ve left the house work, you’ve left the bills, you’ve left any work that needs to be done and connecting with each other on an intimate level, your very present.
+You’ve left the housework, you’ve left the bills, you’ve left any work that needs to be done and connecting with each other on an intimate level, you are very present.

 And feeling that gratitude.
 Just begin wherever you are.
 And just stop.
 You take a couple of deep breaths and you breathe in gratitude.
 And even if you’re going through some troubling times in your marriage to be able to take a few moments and feel gratitude as difficult as that may be.
 If you can do that daily, you will then be able to start giving that out to your partner and feel appreciation.